syncfusion-content/asp.netwebforms-docs/aspnet/Dialog/load-content.md

 3. Request image content

-This settings can be specified through “ContentType” property.
+This settings can be specified through `ContentType` property.

 N> Create an aspx file (AjaxContent.aspx) which contains the content of the dialog.